TobenderZephyr/dsabot/README.md

 # DSA Discord Bot

-This is a Discord Bot that can be used for the german P&PRPG "Das Schwarze Auge" or "The Dark Eye" in english.
-The Bot can be used to roll dice and keep track of the In-Game Money as well as the life points.
+This Project is a fork of LucaSchwan/dsa-bot.

+It is a Discord.js Bot written in JavaScript to support playing the German Pen & Paper RPG "Das Schwarze Auge" (The Dark Eye).
+The Bot has a built-in Database based on Endb and can handle character sheets from [The Dark Aid](https://www.ulisses-ebooks.de/product/212543/The-Dark-Aid-alpha).

+It can roll dice and even compare results with your characters attributes.

 # Commands